What to do if You Break a Bracket | Drs Savage, Sabol, and Visser

 What to do if You Break a Bracket

-Braces in Virginia Beach, VA width=
+Braces in Virginia Beach, VA data-lazy-src=

 Other times, the damage is too much to leave untreated .
 After all, a loose or broken bracket won’t be particularly effective as part of your ongoing orthodontic treatment.
 We will get you in as soon as possible at our next opening to get the bracket repaired.